Croatian Special Operations Forces Command: History

 The Zrinski Battalion was deployed for the first time on June 15, 1991.
-It was stationed in Vukovar, tasked with preparation of city defences and organization and training of volunteer troops in Vukovar in June, 1991.
+It was stationed in Vukovar, tasked with the preparation of city defences and organization and training of volunteer troops in Vukovar in June, 1991.
 In August Filipović took over command of the battalion from Roso.
 The same month, the Zrinski Battalion went to Banovina, where it pushed the Croatian Serb forces out of the town of Hrvatska Kostajnica.
-In September, the battalion was deployed to Gospić, where it took part in battle of Gospić against the JNA.
+In September, the battalion was deployed to Gospić, where it took part in the battle of Gospić against the JNA.
 Troops assigned to the battalion captured Kaniža barracks in Gospić.
 During combat in Gospić, 30 troops of the Zrinski Battalion, assisted by Lučko Anti-Terrorist Unit, captured JNA Major General Trajče Krstevski along with three BOV Armoured Personnel Carriers (APCs) and 32 soldiers.
 The unit was deployed to Metković on October 28, tasked with recapturing Slano from the JNA.
 After the deployment to Gospić, a part of the unit personnel left to Bosnia and Herzegovina anticipating further conflict there, while the remainder of the unit returned to Kumrovec.
 The ZNG was renamed the Croatian Army (Croatian: Hrvatska vojska – HV) on November 3, 1991.
 In late 1991, some of the personnel of the Zrinski Battalion were transferred to set up another special forces unit of the HV - the Matija Vlačić Battalion based in Opatija.

 In 1992, elements of the Zrinski Battalion took part in the Battle of Kupres, before setting up a training camp in the town of Tomislavgrad.
 There the battalion personnel assisted in setting up and training the Croatian Defence Council (Croatian: Hrvatsko vijeće obrane - HVO).
 Later that year, elements of the battalion took part in Operation Tiger - aimed at lifting of the Siege of Dubrovnik.

 In 1993, elements of the Zrinski Battalion took part in Operation Maslenica, fighting in the area of Škabrnja.
 The Central Intelligence Agency assessed the Zrinski Battalion as one of the best units of the HV.

 On 25 February 1994, the Zrinski Battalion was amalgamated with parts of other special forces units of the HV: Frankopan Battalion, Ban Jelačić Battalion, Matija Vlačić Battalion, Ferdo Sučić Battalion, Alpha Battalion and parts of 8th Light Assault Brigade of the Croatian Military Police forming the 1st Croatian Guards Brigade (Croatian: 1. hrvatski gardijski zdrug), a component of the 1st Croatian Guards Corps (Croatian: 1. hrvatski gardijski zbor), directly subordinated to the Ministry of Defence rather than the General Staff of the Armed Forces of the Republic of Croatia.